 Up to 21 June, 30 images have been obtained with each of Rosetta's two navigation cameras (NAVCAMs) and 25 images with the OSIRIS narrow angle camera (NAC).
 These images of Lutetia and the stellar background have been reduced to provide 85 measurements of the direction from Rosetta to the asteroid.
 Three of the NAVCAM images were discarded, leaving 82 measurements for the orbit determination.

 The pale-blue, orange and magenta crosses and associated, dashed error ellipses are previous solutions in the target plane from 7 and 14 June 2010 - see the related images in the right-hand menu.

 A trajectory correction manoeuvre (TCM) was performed on 18 June 2010, with a nominal magnitude of 27.5 cm/s, moving Rosetta's projected position in the target plane close to the target.
 The black, dashed error ellipse is associated with the nominal TCM, as predicted before the manoeuvre.

-A wider view of this plot, which includes the solution from before the TCM, is available from the right-hand menu under "related images".
+A zoom on the target region with the solution from 21 June is available from the right-hand menu under "related images".